luismsandoval/cookie-stand/README.md

 ## Salmon Cookies

-This is a website I built for Pat
+This is a website I built for Pat where we used objects and methods to track his hourly and total cookie sales at his five locations.
+I then used a method to render the data into HTML elements and on to our sales.html doc.

 ### Author: Luis Sandoval | Derek Douglass | Zayah Lang | Alan Monkman